 The film is at its strongest when it’s displaying Colvin’s ideals.
 The role of a war correspondent is to knowingly put your life in harm’s way in return for a story.
 But not just any story, a report that records history, that uncovers atrocities, that gives voice to the voiceless, that make those living in luxury question their material miracles.
 Heineman, whose previous work includes City of Ghosts, exposes those underpinnings of the “First World’s” guilty subconscious.
 He intersperses scenes of Galas and wealthy parties with the realities of war-torn countries.
 Colvin, for better or for worse, acts as a carrier of those internal conflicts.

 She’s never fully comfortable at home.
 Whenever she decides to live a quiet life, her editor Sean Ryan (Tom Hollander) convinces her to return (which doesn’t require much persuading).
 One might mistake this impulse as an addiction, but it’s not.
 Colvin, along with her photographer Paul Conroy (Jamie Dornan), spend the film finding mass graves and visiting children’s hospitals filled with the dead and dying.
-Many of these scenes are bursting visual shells and the emotional bell tolls of the film, which only become more heartbreaking as each conflict depicted rings in greater destructive.
+Many of these scenes are bursting visual shells and the emotional bell tolls of the film, which only become more heartbreaking as each conflict depicted rings in greater destruction.
 Colvin returns to war because it’s her moral duty, even if it means leaving a man who cares for her, Tony Shaw (Stanley Tucci), behind.

 Nevertheless, A Private War is at its weakest when it’s examining Colvin.
 While many have praised Pike’s portrayal of the famed journalist, this will be a dissent.
 Sometimes, showy and intense are confused with great.
 “Sometimes don’t go as far as you can go…stay well within yourself,” Al Pacino, recounting Lee Strasberg, once said on Inside the Actor’s Studio.
 Pike goes as far as she can go, but she’s not emoting anything that’s emotionally interesting.